Premier League: Manchester City dominance (2020s)

-Project Big Picture was announced in October 2020 that described a plan to reunite the top Premier League clubs with the English Football League, proposed by leading Premier League clubs Manchester United and Liverpool.
-It has been criticised by the Premier League leadership and the UK government's Department of Culture, Media and Sport.
+Project Big Picture, announced in October 2020 by Manchester United and Liverpool, proposed closer alignment between top Premier League clubs and the English Football League.
+The proposal drew criticism from Premier League leadership and the UK Department for Culture, Media and Sport.

-On 26 April 2021, play was stopped during a match between Leicester City and Crystal Palace to allow players Wesley Fofana and Cheikhou Kouyaté to break Ramadan fast.
-It is believed to be the first time in Premier League history that a game was paused to allow Muslim players to eat and drink after the sun had set in accordance with the rules of the faith.
+On 26 April 2021, play paused during a Leicester City v Crystal Palace match to allow Muslim players Wesley Fofana and Cheikhou Kouyaté to break their Ramadan fast.
+It was believed to be the first time a Premier League game was halted for this reason.